 1.3 This plan is designed to guide members of the Community Resilience Support Team (CRST) in preparation for, and response to, potential hazards and emergencies.
 It is also designed to assist Emergency Services and Devon County Council in their efforts to support the community.
 There are sections in the Appendices that give advice and support parishioners to be prepared and more self resilient in case of an emergency.
-Sampford Courtenay CRST is led by the Parish Council and the Lead for Resilience issues is Michele Wilson.
+Sampford Courtenay CRST is led by the Parish Council and the current Lead for Resilience issues is Michele Wilson.

 1.4 Individuals can be supportive and pre-emptive in becoming more self resilient.
-At Annex E you will find really great ideas on how you could be better prepared to react to, cope with and recover from an emergency incident.
-The 30Days30Ways Campaign runs every year in September and offers really good practical advice, so take a look at the summary on the website and sign up and follow the Parish Facebook page to ensure you are kept updated for the next one.
+At Annex E you will find really great ideas on how you and your family could be better prepared to react to, cope with and recover from an emergency incident.
+The 30Days30Ways Campaign offers really good practical advice, so take a look at the summary on the website and sign up and follow the Parish Facebook page to ensure you are kept updated on new ideas.